-This is my new favourite way of making extra crispy potato fries.
-They are coated in a spicy flour mix before being twice-fried to give them an extra crunch on the outside, leaving the inside soft and fluffy.
+This is my new favourite way of making extra crispy French fries.
+The potatoes are coated in a spicy flour mix before being twice-fried to give them an extra crunch on the outside, leaving the inside soft and fluffy.

-Who doesn’t enjoy a sneaky helping of potato fries every now and again.
-You are going to love these crispy potato fries.
+Who doesn't enjoy a sneaky helping of French fries every now and again?
+You are going to love these crispy, spicy French fries.
 They are crunchy on the outside and soft and fluffy on the inside.
 And they take hardly any time at all to make.

-I love the crispy coating, flavoured with garlic and paprika, with just enough salt so that you don’t have to reach for the salt cellar before you eat them.
+I love the crispy coating on these fries.
+It is flavoured with garlic and paprika, with just enough salt so that you don't have to reach for the salt cellar before you eat it.

-Let me tell you my secrets for making these super crispy fries.
+Let me tell you my secrets for making these super crispy French fries.

 Firstly, you need to fry them in lard!
 Seriously.
-Lard is not as unhealthy as you might think and it gives the chips a great flavour.
-Also lard has a higher smoke point than regular sunflower oil, so it gets hotter, which means the chips cook faster.
+Lard is not as unhealthy as you might think and it gives the fries a great flavour.
+Also, lard has a higher smoke point than regular sunflower oil, so it gets hotter, which means the fries cook faster.

 These are good served either hot or cold.
-I find that normal chips turn hard and unappetising if you leave them overnight.
-These fries keep their softness.
-Don’t tell anyone, but I’ve been known to eat the leftovers the next day for breakfast, with a bowl of my homemade mayonnaise for dipping!
+I find that normal fries turn hard and unappetising if you leave them overnight.
+These crispy French fries keep their softness.
+Don't tell anyone, but I've been known to eat the leftovers the next day for breakfast, with a bowl of my homemade mayonnaise for dipping!

-Of course, if you’ve got a lot of time on your hands, you could always try Heston Blumenthal’s thrice cooked chips, which takes around 3 hours because you have to freeze them for an hour in between each cook!
+Of course, if you've got a lot of time on your hands, you could always try Heston Blumenthal's thrice-cooked chips, which take around 3 hours because you have to freeze them for an hour in between each cook!

 You will need